The sneakers eyelets do not contain nickel but are made of metal we didn't source ourselves.

 © Antoine Huot

-In June 2020, VEJA chose DARWIN to open its first repairing and recycling project store.
+In June 2020, VEJA chose Darwin to open its first store dedicated to repair and recycling projects.

-DARWIN is an urban eco-system based in Bordeaux integrating ecological and social innovation for companies and associations.
+Darwin is an urban ecosystem based in Bordeaux, France, bringing together ecological and social innovation for companies and associations.

 It is where VEJA envisioned a space thought as a laboratory to restore and recycle worn-out VEJA pairs.

-VEJA x DARWIN gathers never-launched VEJA prototypes, sneakers with minimal defects, and a few pairs from old collections at a reduced price.
+The VEJA x Darwin project offers never-released VEJA prototypes, sneakers with minor defects, and some pairs from past collections at reduced prices.

 VEJA x Darwin